phantomhand/p4.aveni.biz/README.md

 Non-account holders:

-	• Users can browse a selection of films and watch a video preview of each title.
+	¬• Users can browse a selection of films and watch a video preview of each title.
 For this, no account is needed.
-	• Users can sign up for an account, and can then log in to access more features of the site.
+	¬• Users can sign up for an account, and can then log in to access more features of the site.

 Account-holding users:

-	• Users can log in and out of the site.
+	¬• Users can log in and out of the site.
-	• Logged in users can post messages to the Community area.
+	¬• Logged in users can post messages to the Community area.
-	• Logged in users can see a list of other members of the Community area.
+	¬• Logged in users can see a list of other members of the Community area.
-	• Logged in users can follow or unfollow other members to see their posts.
+	¬• Logged in users can follow or unfollow other members to see their posts.
-	• Logged in users can upload a profile image to be used as their avatar across the site.
+	¬• Logged in users can upload a profile image to be used as their avatar across the site.
-	• Logged in users can click on the names of other users to view their profile (targeted by user id number).
+	¬• Logged in users can click on the names of other users to view their profile (targeted by user id number).

-Administator-level users (see "additional info" below for admin log-in credentials):
+Administator-level users (contact me for admin log-in credentials):

-	• Admin users can access an admin panel (via an additional link in the site's main navigation).
+	¬• Admin users can access an admin panel (via an additional link in the site's main navigation).
-	• Admins can access a form to add new films into the database.
+	¬• Admins can access a form to add new films into the database.

 --